-Counter- flow tower require airflow on all four sides for optimum performance.
-Care must be taken not to lay out more than (2) towers side by side or middle cells will be difficult to access, outer cells may have to be shut down to service inner cells.
+Counter-flow towers require airflow on all four sides for optimum performance.
+Care must be taken not to lay out more than two (2) towers side by side or middle cells will be difficult to access.
+Outer cells may have to be shut down to service inner cells.